MicrosoftDocs/microsoft-salescopilot-docs/articles/share-feedback-teams.md

 # Share feedback from Teams app

-If you have any feedback about Sales Copilot, you can share it from the app.
+If you have any feedback about Copilot for Sales, you can share it from the app.
 Your feedback is valuable, and we use it to improve the product.

 1. Sign in to Microsoft Teams.

-1. In the navigation bar on the left, select **Sales Copilot**.
+1. In the navigation bar on the left, select **Copilot for Sales**.

-    If Sales Copilot isn't visible, select **More added apps** (**...**), and then select **Sales Copilot**.
+    If Copilot for Sales isn't visible, select **More added apps** (**...**), and then select **Copilot for Sales**.

-    The Sales Copilot app is opened with the **Home** tab selected.
+    The Copilot for Sales app is opened with the **Home** tab selected.

 1. Select **Share feedback** in the upper-right corner.